obieh/Auto-Scaling-ALB/README.md

 # Auto-Scaling-ALB
-This project will demonstrate how to creat Auto scaling group, and Application Load Balancer.
+## This project will demonstrate how to creat Auto scaling group, and Application Load Balancer in AWS using launch template.

+### head over to your AWS console.